SAP-samples/teched2023-DA260/exercises/ex1/README.md

     ![ex_01_07](images/ex_01_07.png)

-8. Now click on *Add Source Objects* button that launches “Select Source Objects” popup as shown below.
-Scroll down in the tree hierarchy on the left and select “TMP – Local Objects”.
+8. Now click on *Add Source Objects* button that launches *Select Source Objects* popup as shown below.
+Scroll down in the tree hierarchy on the left and select *TMP – Local Objects*.
 In a next step, please enter “Z_CDS” in search bar and click enter to filter for the required CDS views that are require for this exercise.
 Now, please select the following CDS Views as shown below:
 •	Z_CDS_EPM_BUPA
 •	Z_CDS_EPM_PD
-•	Z_CDS_EPM_SALESORDER
+•	Z_CDS_EPM_SO
 •	Z_CDS_EPM_SO_I

     ![ex_01_08](images/ex_01_08.png)